 Mark is also found herehere, here and here

 The British Psychological Society (BPS) is the professional body associated with practising psychologists in the UK.
 You can use their website to find a psychologist who offers a service to the public and use this website to check that they are registered.
-Mark is registered with the BPS and the Health and Care Professions Council.
-All registered psychologists have completed the appropriate training for their particular area of work.
+Mark is chartered with the BPS and registered with the Health and Care Professions Council.
+All chartered psychologists have completed the appropriate training for their particular area of work.